← Soundcheck Insights

 Reporting a security issue

 If you spot something — a vulnerability, an unintended behaviour, data appearing where it shouldn’t — write to info@soundcheckinsights.com with the subject line Security report.
 We prioritise these above everything else and will acknowledge within one business day.
+Full safe-harbor terms + scope live in our Vulnerability Disclosure Policy (paired with /.well-known/security.txt).

 For legal questions about these terms, write to valter@soundcheckinsights.com.